adil-fit-ba/Multi-AI-Collaborative-Workflow/README.md

 - demands evidence or proposes a test/spike,
 - produces a recommendation to MOD (accept A/B, run test, MOD cut).

+**After a MOD decision:**
+- COORD drafts a short **Task Summary** (max 10 bullets) for ORG: what to change, where, and acceptance checks.
+- ORG confirms/version‑tags it and issues the official TASK ORDER to DEV.

 <details>
 <summary><strong>Rationale</strong></summary>

-Using one coordinator with two modes avoids role explosion (REV‑COORD vs THINK‑COORD) while preserving the same disciplined mechanism: structured convergence + MOD decision.
+Using one coordinator with two modes avoids role explosion (review conflicts and idea synthesis share the same mechanics: structured convergence + MOD decision).
 </details>

 ### TH‑A / TH‑B (Thinkers — optional)